 The McNary National Wildlife Refuge

-This wildlife sanctuary covers some 15,000 acres of shrub-steppes, sand dunes, bluffs, river deltas and islands, rolling hills, canyons, and bluffs which provide food and habitat to a rich diversity of plants and animals.
+This wildlife sanctuary covers some 15,000 acres of shrub steppes, sand dunes, bluffs, river deltas and islands, rolling hills, canyons, and bluffs which provide food and habitat to a rich diversity of plants and animals.

 Unique Columbia Basin Flora

 The Columbia Basin has a unique flora because of its dry climate and unique soil conditions.
-In the area where the McNary National Wildlife Refuge straddles the Columbia Basin, trees are non existent except for junipers.
+In the area where the McNary National Wildlife Refuge straddles the Columbia Basin, trees are non-existent except for junipers.
 Only towering shrubs and bushes can be seen in this area of the McNary National Wildlife Refuge near Pasco Real Estate.

 However, do not be fooled by the seemingly desolate landscape of the shrub steppes in the McNary National Wildlife Refuge.
 You will be surprised at the diversity of plants and other flora that thrive in this land.
-In fact, the Columbia Basin is considered by naturalists as a botanic heaven, where a great diversity of plant species abounds, and where more are still waiting to be discovered.
+In fact, the Columbia Basin is considered by naturalists a botanic heaven, where a great diversity of plant species abounds, and where more are still waiting to be discovered.

 McNary National Wildlife Refuge

 Birds are not the only reason to visit the McNary National Wildlife Refuge.
-In the wetlands or river deltas of the McNary National Wildlife Refuge in Pasco Real Estate, animals such as bears, otters, snakes, beavers, turtles, wolves, coyotes can be seen along the river in the McNary National Wildlife Refuge in Pasco Real Estate, as each of them play their part in the grand design of nature.
+In the wetlands or river deltas of the McNary National Wildlife Refuge in Pasco Real Estate, animals such as bears, otters, snakes, beavers, turtles, wolves, and coyotes can be seen along the river in McNary National Wildlife Refuge in Pasco Real Estate, as each of them plays their part in the grand design of nature.